puma13992/medicine-list/README.md

   - If the user doesn`t confirm the medication entry, he/she gets two options: re-entry the medication details or return to the main menu.
   - If the input for one of the two options is not valid, a validation message appears and informing the user that his/her input is not valid.
-  - The two options input then requested again.
+  - The two options input is then requested again.

   ![Add medication no confirm, invalid choice](https://raw.githubusercontent.com/puma13992/medicine-list/main/views/readme-files/add-medication-not-correct.JPG)